 About THE FOUNDER

-My two big loves - animals and art - are now being celebrated together.
-I believe that doing this is the key to greater happiness for humans and non-humans alike.
+The two big loves - animals and art - are now coming together.
+I believe that doing this is the key to greater happiness for many humans and non-humans alike.

 Thank you for visiting and your time, reading this.
 I wish you the best in your own efforts to reduce suffering for all living beings!
 And I hope you'll check out the information on the other tabs of this site to see what we are up to and who's in residence - and maybe join together with us on this journey!

 May all beings be free - and find happiness, too.